Arrowyz01/csv2md_by_template/README.md

 - this script helps you to convert csv file to multiple md files by template, the filename of each comes from first column in your csv file.
 - this idea came from [dicussion](https://github.com/Arrowyz01/csv2logseq_block/issues/1) with @candideu !

+# csv2md_blocks_by_template (csv2mdbt.py)
+- this script helps you to convert csv file to single md file with several blocks by template. the first-level block of each comes from first column in your csv file. the name of output file is the same as input csv file.

 # Preparation
 - python3
 - pandas